 These may be called “thumbprint” cookies, but I never use my thumb to make the indents.
 It’s so much prettier and more uniform when I press the dough down with my pointer finger.
 Should these be called…”pointer finger print cookies” instead?
 Doesn’t really have the same ring to it.

 My mom asks me to make these cookies every Christmas when we have guests over, because not only are they delicious, but they’re also pretty and festive-looking.
 I like to use strawberry jam, but other flavors work just as well.
 Sometimes, if I’m feeling really wild, I’ll go with apricot or blackberry jam for some color contrast.
+But never on the holidays – my thumbprints are always strawberry-filled during the holidays.

 These cookies are so easy to eat (just pop a whole cookie in your mouth!) and melt-in-your mouth delicious — it’s impossible to stop at just one!